-- All vegetation pole-to-pole. - All City Light-installed poles and anchors. - Customer-owned poles installed by City Light this maintenance will be at the customer's expense. - All meters, instrument transformers, and related equipment.
-See Chapter 6, Metering.
+- All vegetation pole-to-pole - All City Light-owned and installed poles and anchors - All meters, instrument transformers, and related equipment; see Chapter 6, Metering

 9.2.
 Charges

 There will be no charges for installing underground service conductors on existing services for replacement due to failure.
 Except where the conductors have faulted as a result of some action on the customer's part, e.g., wire damaged by digging; post or retaining wall installation damaging conduit and wire; improper backfill.
 If the cause of the fault is related to such or other actions, the customer will be charged for the repair work.